Ukraine country brief

 Ukraine is the second largest country in Eastern Europe.
 It borders Russia to the east, Belarus to the north, Poland, Slovakia and Hungary to the west, Romania and Moldova to the southwest, and the Black Sea and Sea of Azov to the south.
 Kyiv is the capital of Ukraine.

 Ukraine became an independent, democratic state following the Ukrainian Parliament’s (Verkhovna Rada) passing of the Act of Declaration of Independence on 24 August 1991 and a subsequent referendum held on 1 December 1991 in which approximately 90 per cent of voters expressed support for the Act.
-Ukraine’s population of 44.8 million (2012 est) celebrates 24 August as the country’s national day.
+Ukraine celebrates its national day on 24 August.

 Ukraine is a unitary state composed of 24 oblasts (provinces), one autonomous republic (Crimea), and two cities with special status (Kyiv, its capital, and Sevastopol, which is home port to the Russian Black Sea Fleet).
 Ukraine is a republic under a semi-presidential system with separate legislative, executive, and judicial branches.

 At the end of 2004, the country underwent extensive constitutional reform.
 The President is elected for a five-year term and is the Head of State.
 Power over the security structures rests in his or her Office.
 The Verkhovna Rada has 450 seats, with members also serving five-year terms.
 The Rada adopts legislation, ratifies international agreements, and approves the budget.
 The Prime Minister heads the Cabinet.